krischer/LASIF/doc/tutorial.rst

     for the dimensions and location of the chosen domain.
 If that is not the case please file an issue on the project's Github page.

-The small size of the domain does not warrant downloading an hour worth of data for every event.
-Half an hour or event less is more then sufficient.
-After all the discussed changes the **config.xml** file should be similar to this one:

 .. code-block:: xml